ageofzetta/report-revenu-test/README.md

 	./includes/init.php

-Otherwise remove line 115 of
+Otherwise remove line 134 of

 	./includes/class/view.php:

 *paths relative to project*

-# Instructions for Ubuntu LAMP
+# Instructions if having troubles with  Ubuntu (LAMP installed)

 Clone the repo or unzip in